paulremo/NRPMHandbook/_sources/mechanical/handbook/rp/structural_models_equations.md

 * Any uncertainty in the S/N curve slope $B$ is neglected, or must be included in the probabilistic model for the intercept $A$.

 * The endurance limit is set to $C = 0$.
 The conservatism introduced by this assumption can be reduced by setting the number of cycles $N_{j}$ for all bins with design values $S_{eq,j}$ below the endurance limit to zero.
-More realistic estimates can only be derived by modelling $C$ as a random variable in Equation 10‑39, requiring numerical methods to estimate the probability of failure.
+More realistic estimates can only be derived by modelling $C$ as a random variable in Eq. {eq}`Equation 3.39`, requiring numerical methods to estimate the probability of failure.

 **Application of the simplified model to low risk items**